micmejia/bible-dump/AMPC/Romans/Rom 1.md

-For I am not ashamed of the Gospel (good news) _of Christ_, for it is God's power working unto salvation [for deliverance from eternal death] to everyone who believes _with_ a personal trust _and_ a confident surrender _and_ firm reliance, to the Jew first and also to the Greek,
+For I am not ashamed of the Gospel (good news) of Christ, for it is God's power working unto salvation [for deliverance from eternal death] to everyone who believes with a personal trust and a confident surrender and firm reliance, to the Jew first and also to the Greek,